Category: Blog

 Getting Started with Videogames

 I’ve recently started a new role with RNIB Scotland as a Community Connection Coordinator – not an easy role during a pandemic – and my team are eager to make use of my game development and accessibility knowledge.
-As a result I’ll be producing a series of blog posts for NIB Scotland on the videogaming Getting Started with Videogames
+As a result I’ll be producing a series of blog posts for NIB Scotland on the videogaming options available to blind and visually impaired people.
+The first of these can be found here.

 Audiogames, Audiogame Jam and Playing Videogames Without Sight